zitadel/zitadel/docs/docs/guides/basics/projects.md

 ![Add New Roles](/img/console_projects_add_new_roles.gif)

 Now, you can add roles to your own user, or you can create a new user.
-To create a new user, go to Users and click “New”.
-Enter the required contact details and save by clicking “Create”.
+To create a new user:

+1. Go to Users and select **New**.
+2. Enter the required contact details and select **Create**.

 ![Create new user](/img/console_users_create_new_user.gif)